jmanero/nsq/docs/building_client_libraries.md

 ### Message Handling

-When the IO loop unpacks a message it should route that message to the configured callback for processing.
+When the IO loop unpacks a message it should route that message to the configured handler for processing.

-The `nsqd` instance expects to receive a reply within the server side configurable message timeout (default 60s).
+The `nsqd` instance expects to receive a reply within the server's configured message timeout (default 60s).
 There are a few possible scenarios:

  1. The callback indicates that the message was handled successfully.